 The first thing to consider is whether this chart needs a legend at all.
 You might be able to guess which color corresponds to which candidate.
 But you could also accidentally – and incorrectly – associate O’Rourke with the dots on the left and Valdez with the dots on the right because of the order in which their names appear in the the header.
 At this point Flourish gives you a few different options.

 You could label each dot, but this isn’t very clear and feels unnecessarily repetitive.
 Even when you label just the first two, as shown below, it looks messy and clutters up the main part of the chart.
+This option also relies on legend texts being short, which isn’t always the case.

 You could also rely on Flourish’s popup feature, but that requires someone to hover or click on the dots to get essential information, which they might not want or realize they’re supposed to do.
 (It’s also a pain on mobile!)
 Hiding away key information in popups is generally avoided for this exact reason.